About

 Pausing payments through deferment or forbearance extends your timeline.
 On most loans, interest continues to accrue during forbearance.
 Every month of forbearance adds more than one month to your total repayment time because of interest capitalization.

-Watch out for interest capitalization:
+Watch out for interest capitalization

 When unpaid interest is added to your principal balance (capitalized), you begin paying interest on interest.
 This can increase your balance substantially during extended periods of deferment or forbearance.